SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 * A link to **View Playbook** in the CSE Automation Service UI.

 :::note
-Beta: During the Beta, you may have to manually refresh this screen to see the most current Status.
+During the Beta, you may have to manually refresh this screen to see the most current Status.
 :::

 If you click **View Playbook**, the CSE Automation Service UI will open to the Playbook Status page: